Virtual

 Handicap Race - Similar to stakes races except their are more weight penalties and weight allowances involved.

-For a state to qualify for state-bred races it must achieve at least a 100 rating on the stables->farms->price list page.
+For a state to qualify for state-bred races it must achieve at least a 100 rating on the Stables->Farms->Price List page.
 The rating takes into consideration the number of active horses owned by pay stables in that specific state and the number of pay stables owning active horses in that specific state.
 This requirement is required to assure there will be enough horses in a state to support state-bred racing.
 A state must maintain at least a rating of 60 or that state will lose state-bred racing.
-State-bred races will be spread across tracks at HRP that are running RL meets.
-Preference will be to tracks also running meets at HRP when there is more than 1 track in a state at a time.
-States with races restricted to state-breds only will be limited to a small number each day that races are run on.
+States that have tracks that qualify for state-bred racing will have preference when we are scheduling which meets to run but we can not guarantee all tracks with state-bred racing will run a meet.
+Only tracks that we run meets at will offer bonus races in their proper states.
+There will be a minimum of 1 state-bred restricted race at a track that is open for racing (whether we are running a meet there or not) in a state that has qualified for state-bred racing and offers state-bred restricted races.

 Restricted races are races that only horses foaled in that particular state can enter.
 The types of stat-bred restricted races vary by state and track.
 Bonus races are races that will pay a bonus to a horse foaled in a particular state the race is taking place in but the race is open to a horse from any state.
 Race types available with bonuses vary from state to state along with the bonus amount.
 Below is a chart listing the bonuses each state pays for certain types of races.
 States offering state-bred restricted races are also listed.
 The specific race types offered for state-bred restricted races can be found under the race request utility.